ilent2/otslm/docs/Using-the-GPU.rst

 running on a computer that is accessible on your network.
 RedTweezers can be downloaded from the `computer physics communications program summaries page <http://cpc.cs.qub.ac.uk/summaries/AEQH_v1_0.html>`__.
-Once downloaded, unzip the file (on windows you can use a such as `7-zip <https://www.7-zip.org/>`__ to extract the files from the ``.tar.gz`` archive).
+Once downloaded, unzip the file (on windows you can use a program such as `7-zip <https://www.7-zip.org/>`__ to extract the files from the ``.tar.gz`` archive).
 Once unzipped, run either the ``hologram_engine_64.exe`` (or ``hologram_engine.exe`` for the 32-bit